The Best Personal Loans in Georgia for 2024

 A less common fee that you should be aware of is the early repayment fee, which is charged if you pay off the loan ahead of schedule.
 This fee helps compensate the bank for lost interest income.

-The term of a loan is the period of time that you will take to pay it off if you follow the minimum payment schedule.
+The term of a loan is the period that you will take to pay it off if you follow the minimum payment schedule.

 Longer terms have the opposite result: lower monthly payments but a higher total cost.